aaronott/aaronott.github.com/_posts/2013-01-12-the-library.md

 at the prospect that buildings such as this may be extinct in the future and feel that there is hope for these places as well.
-For the most part, many of the libraries have adapted to the times in allowing for free wifi access to any of it's patrons and quite a bit of good quite sitting space.
+For the most part, many of the libraries have adapted to the times in allowing for free wifi access to any of its patrons and quite a bit of good quite sitting space.

 I love reading but don't read many tree books any longer, most books that I read are the digital version unless I need it for reference.
 I don't use the